oneapi-src/oneDNN/src/gpu/nvidia/README.md

 ```

 The /path/to/cuda/ for a default cuda installation is /usr/local/cuda/

 The /path/to/OpenCLlib/ using the 2021.4.0 DPC++ compiler release is /opt/intel/oneapi/compiler/2021.4.0/linux/lib/

 The /path/to/DPC++_bin/ using the 2021.4.0 DPC++ compiler release is /opt/intel/oneapi/compiler/2021.4.0/linux/bin/

-If you have a manual, non-packaged build of DPC++ in your home directory then it is also necessary to add -DOPENCLROOT=/path/to/OpenCLlib/ to the cmake invocation.
+If you have a manual, non-packaged build of DPC++ in your home directory, then it is also necessary to add `-DOPENCLROOT=/path/to/OpenCLlib/` to the cmake invocation.

 ## Running Tests

-If you have a manual, non-packaged build of DPC++ in your home directory then it is also necessary to add the path to the dynamic libraries from DPC++ to LD_LIBRARY_PATH:
+If you have a manual, non-packaged build of DPC++ in your home directory, then it is also necessary to add the path to the dynamic libraries from DPC++ to `LD_LIBRARY_PATH`:

 ```bash
 export LD_LIBRARY_PATH=/path/to/OpenCLlib/:$LD_LIBRARY_PATH